oa-333/elog/README.md

     - lock: A single lock is used to serialize all access to db log target.
         This is thread-safe but will not scale well, and may be suitable for simple multi-threaded scenarios.
     - conn-per-thread: Each thread is allocated a separate connection, and no lock is used.
-        This is a thread-safe and scalable.
+        This is thread-safe and scalable.
+    - conn-pool: A fixed size connection pool (thread-safe) is used to access the database.
-- db_max_threads: When specifying db_thread_model=conn-per-thread it is possible also to configure the maximum
+- db_pool_size: When specifying db_thread_model=conn-pool the user should also to configure the maximum
-    number of threads expected to concurrently send log messages to the database log target.
+    number of database connections expected to concurrently send log messages to the database log target.
-    If not specified, then a default value of 4096 is used.
+    If not specified, then a default value of 4 is used.
 - db_reconnect_timeout: When using database log target, a background thread is used to reconnect to the
     database after disconnect.
 This value determines the timeout between any two consecutive reconnect attempts.